 These latter functions are controlled by the process control module, which launches requests for analyses.
-The results are then sent back to the user interface via html files.
+The results are then sent back to the user interface via HTML files.

-The TSA module of the OMASES platform is based on SIME coupled with the Eurostag time-domain simulation software (Bihain et al., 2003).
-It is composed of a contingency filtering, ranking and assessment module (called FILTRA (Ruiz-Vega et al., 2001)) and a preventive control module used for generation rescheduling, as described in Section 3.2.2.
-A typical screen-shot of FILTRA module's outputs is shown in Figure 8-12.
+The TSA module of the OMASES platform is based on SIME coupled with the Eurostag T-D simulation software (Bihain et al. 2003).
+It is composed of a contingency filtering, ranking, and assessment module (called FILTRA (Ruiz-Vega et al. 2001)) and a preventive control module used for generation rescheduling, as described in Sect.
+5.3.2.2.
+A typical screenshot of the FILTRA module's outputs is shown in Fig. 5.13.

-Within the OMASES project, the TSA module based on SIME was tested on two real-world systems, namely the Greek EHV system (operated by HTSO), and the Italian EHV system (operated by GRTN).
+Within the OMASES project, the TSA module based on SIME was tested on two real-world systems, namely the Greek extra high voltage (EHV) system (operated by Hellenic Transmission System Operator, HTSO) and the Italian EHV system (operated by Gestore della Rete di Trasmissione Nazionale, GRTN).